 - 1/2 Cup Hot Sauce

 - 1/2 Cup Blue Cheese Dressing or Ranch Dressing

 - 1/2 Cup Blue Cheese Crumbles~Divided

 - 1 Cup Cooked Chicken Chopped

 - Preheat oven to 350 degrees.

 - In a small bowl, mix together the cream cheese, hot sauce, blue cheese dressing, 1 Cup of Sharp Cheddar and 1/4 Cup Blue Cheese Crumbles, and chopped chicken until evenly combined.
-Spread mixture in 1 quart baking dish.
+Spread mixture in 1-quart baking dish.
 Sprinkle top evenly with remaining cheddar.
-Bake in preheated oven, uncovered, 20 to 25 minutes until heated through and cheese is melted.
+Bake in the preheated oven, uncovered, 20 to 25 minutes until heated through and cheese is melted.
 Top with remaining 1/4 cup Blue Cheese crumbles and sliced green onions.
 Serve with baguette slices, celery, or crackers.